-• Machine-to-Machine Communications: The communications standard ISOBUS (ISO standard 11783) [35] is for standardizing farm equipment that creates and handles farm data.
+- Machine-to-Machine Communications: The communications standard ISOBUS (ISO standard 11783) [35] is for standardizing farm equipment that creates and handles farm data.
 The ISO standard 11783 defines serial control and communications data networks for tractors and agricultural machinery.
 In order to achieve a large degree of autonomy, data produced by agricultural vehicles must be processed and reasoning needs to be performed.
-Such data might first be sent to the cloud infrastructure of the respective manufacturer before it is then shared between different clouds through standardized interfaces, semantics and data structures.

-• SAE J3016: Taxonomy and Definitions for Terms Related to Automate Driving [117] defines terminology around automated driving such as automation levels.

-• UL4600 - Standard for Safety for The Evaluation of Autonomous Products [118] provides a set of normative requirements on how to build a proper safety case for autonomous systems.
+Such data might first be sent to the cloud infrastructure of the respective manufacturer before it is then shared between different clouds through standardized interfaces, semantics and data structures. - SAE J3016: Taxonomy and Definitions for Terms Related to Automate Driving [117] defines terminology around automated driving such as automation levels. - UL4600 Standard for Safety for The Evaluation of Autonomous Products [118] provides a set of normative requirements on how to build a proper safety case for autonomous systems.
 The scope of this standard is mostly on autonomous driving with a focus on what things need to be assured.
-The standard is scheduled to be released in 2020.

-• SOTIF - Safety of the Intended Functionality [119] deals with assuring the absence of unreasonable risk due to hazards resulting from functional insufficiencies of the intended functionality or from reasonably foreseeable misuse by persons.
+The standard is scheduled to be released in 2020. - SOTIF Safety of the Intended Functionality [119] deals with assuring the absence of unreasonable risk due to hazards resulting from functional insufficiencies of the intended functionality or from reasonably foreseeable misuse by persons.
 Practically, this refers to creating sufficient situational awareness and is targeted at finding problems induced by the incapability of sensors and sensor fusion to properly determine relevant properties of the environment.
 SOTIF is a very important standard for complex decision logic relying on complex situational awareness.
 As of its 2019 release, it deals only with automation levels L1 and L2 (according to SAE J3016 automation scale) explicitly, but the working group is currently extending the standard up to level 5 (highest level of driving automation).

-4.4 Legal issues
+3.4 Legal issues

 Sources such as [96] indicate that currently, there is no comprehensive legal framework for the use of (semi/full) autonomous robots in agriculture.
 Safety, liability, privacy, and data management issues still need to be resolved.
 This document does not serve to solve these issues.
 Instead, we provide an overview of how the best practice examples in industry currently operate with agriculture robotics, given the current legal vacuum.
-We recommend for future research projects to focus on the legal aspects pertaining to the following issues in agriculture robots:
+In a future version of this document, we might expand on the following themes related to these legal issues: